Your Favorite Weapon: Reissues and legacy

 On February 9, 2004, the album was released in Australia through Below Par.
-With the success of their second album, Déjà Entendu (2003), Razor & Tie reissued Your Favorite Weapon on April 22.
+With the success of Brand New's second album, Deja Entendu (2003), Razor & Tie reissued Your Favorite Weapon on April 22.
 The album was reissued in Australia through Cortex on May 5, 2007.
 Triple Crown hosted a 10th anniversary show of the label in December 2007.
-At this show, the band played the album in full, with the exception of "Seventy Times 7" which was played as the encore and "Moshi Moshi" was played in its place.
+At this show, the band played the album in full, with the exception of "Seventy Times 7" which was played as the encore; "Moshi Moshi" was played in its place.
 On November 29, 2011, Razor & Tie released a 10th anniversary edition of the album, with seven demos as bonus tracks and new cover art.
 The new cover art was taken by Derrick Sherman.
 A vinyl release followed on December 13.
 The band played the album in full again for New Year's Eve in 2011.

+Over time, as Brand New's sound changed drastically, many songs from Your Favorite Weapon were phased out of their live shows.
+A 2004 interview with Kerrang! described the band as feeling "somewhat ashamed" of the album.
+At a 2006 show, Lacey said that he no longer agreed with many of the lyrics in album closer "Soco Amaretto Lime".

 Reception

-Your Favorite Weapon found "cult-like success", according to CMJ New Music Monthly writer Arye Dworken.
-By July 2003 the album had sold 50,000 copies.
+Your Favorite Weapon found "cult-like success", according to CMJ New Music Monthly.
+By July 2003, the album had sold 50,000 copies.
 Prior to the 2011 reissue, the album had sold over 315,000 copies.
-It has received positive reviews from critics.
+It received positive reviews from critics.
 The album was included at number 15 on Rock Sound's "The 51 Most Essential Pop Punk Albums of All Time" list.
-BuzzFeed included the album at number 6 on their "36 Pop Punk Albums You Need To Hear Before You F——ing Die" list.
-NME listed the album as one of "20 Pop Punk Albums Which Will Make You Nostalgic".
-"Soco Amaretto Lime" was included on Alternative Press's "11 Classic Summer Jams" list.
+In 2013, BuzzFeed ranked it at number 6 on their "36 Pop Punk Albums You Need To Hear Before You F——ing Die" list.
+In 2014, NME listed the album as one of "20 Pop Punk Albums Which Will Make You Nostalgic".
+"Soco Amaretto Lime" was included on Alternative Press's "11 Classic Summer Jams" list in 2014.
+Rolling Stone ranked the album at number 29 on their 2019 list of the "40 Greatest Emo Albums of All Time".